-- Next, the Referral Specialist will research mental health providers in your area to find at least 2 providers that meet your family’s needs.
+- The Referral Specialist will research mental health providers in your area to find 1 to 2 providers that meet your family’s needs.

 Our service works closely with Primary Care Providers throughout WA State and faxes the referral matches to your PCP for care coordination.
 For families with Apple Health insurance, referral matches are sent to Apple Health case managers to provide additional care support.